FEATURES|COLUMNS|Buddhism in America

 A Path to Peace: The Engaged Buddhism of Venerable Tajay Bongsa

 During the Education and Buddhist Ministry Conference at Harvard Divinity School (HDS) in April 2015, Professor Charles Hallisey, Yehan Numata Senior Lecturer on Buddhist Literatures, offered a reflection on the potentially of institutions.
 He said: “Institutions allow us to do things that go beyond our own lives; they go into the future.
 They are ways in which humans band together to give gifts to the future.”

 Tufts University’s Fletcher School of Law and Diplomacy, in Medford, Massachusetts, can count among its graduates many diplomats, ambassadors, and other powerful agents of global social change.
-In fall of 2017, this legendary American institution will be blessed to welcome the first Buddhist monk ever to study for a master’s degree there.
+In fall of 2017, this legendary American institution looks likely be blessed to welcome the first Buddhist monk ever to study for a master’s degree there.

 Venerable Tajay Bongsa, originally from the Hill Tracts of Bangladesh, already has a master’s degree in Theological Studies from HDS, where he was a Robert H. N. Ho Family Foundation Scholar.
 Now Ven.
 Tajay is poised to begin a second masters in Law and Diplomacy at the Fletcher School of Law and Diplomacy.
 His motivation is to understand suffering—in particular, not just at the individual level, but how it is related to society as a whole.
 With an emphasis on a holistic approach, the venerable would like to gain a deeper understanding of how institutions and organizations operate and how they could also work to eliminate suffering.